Yasser-R/v1-payment-api/source/includes/_introduction.md

 ## Errors

-When an error has occured, Dwolla responds with a standard HTTP 200 JSON response.
-Errors are communicated to you in the actual payload of the response.
-In addition, an occasional HTTP 500 XML response will occur which results from a syntax error.
+When an API request results in an error, Dwolla *typically* responds with a HTTP status code of `200` and response body containing a JSON object containing an error `Message`, with `Success` set to `false` and `Response` being `null`.

+However, in special cases, where there is an uncaught exception on our system, or when the API request is malformed (JSON syntax error, duplicated keys) Dwolla will return an HTTP `500` with an XML response body.
+We realize that having two different response formats for errors is far from ideal, and is something we aim to fix in future versions of the API.

 ```shell
 Standard HTTP 200 JSON response: